Ganpatipule: Road

 Ganapatipule is 32 km from Nivali, a small village on Mumbai Goa Road (NH 17).
 From Nivali, one has to turn right for Ganapatipule.
 The distance from Nivali to Ratnagiri is around 20 km.
 The distance from Nivali to Hatkhamba is around 4 km.
-From Hatkhamba one has to take a right turn for Ratnagiri, which is 16 km from here.
+From Hatkhamba, one has to take a right turn for Ratnagiri, which is 16 km from here.
 Sangameshwar is about 25 km from Nivali and 45 km from Chiplun.
-From Ganapatipule one can approach Ratnagiri directly without coming to Nivali and going through Hatkhamba.
-The direct road has many more turns and is narrow compared to NH-17.
+From Ganapatipule, one can approach Ratnagiri directly without coming to Nivali and going through Hatkhamba.
+The direct road has many more turns and is narrower compared to NH-17.
 That distance is around 30 km.
 Mumbai is 375 km away via Mahad, and Pune is 331 km away via Satara.
-For fast journeys, Ganapatipule is also connected with other cities by state transport buses.
-Buses are available from major cities like Mumbai, Pune, Sangli, Kolhapur and Solapur to Ratnagiri.
+Ganapatipule is also connected with other cities by state transport buses for fast journeys.
+Buses from major cities like Mumbai, Pune, Sangli, Kolhapur and Solapur to Ratnagiri are available.
 From Ratnagiri, private cabs also ply to the town.

 Bus

 There are frequent buses from the MSRTC Bus Station (Ratnagiri) to Ganapatipule via Ratnagiri Railway Station, Nevade Road and MSRTC Bus Station (Ratnagiri) to Ganapatipule via Ratnagiri Railway Station, Nevade Road, Malgund.

 One can reach Ganapatipule faster by taking the MSRTC City Bus from Ratnagiri Railway Station to MSRTC Bus Station (Ratnagiri) and then changing buses there to a bus to Ganapatipule via Arevare.
 There are MSRTC buses from Mumbai, Pimpri-Chinchawad, Pune, Swarget (Pune), Miraj, Chiplun, Deorukh Sawantwadi (only seasonal), and Panjim (only seasonal).

 Private buses ply between Mumbai / Pune to Ganpatipule via Ratnagiri.
-Neeta Travels : Borivali (Mumbai) to Ganpatipule via Ratnagiri.
+Neeta Travels: Borivali (Mumbai) to Ganpatipule via Ratnagiri.

-Purple Travels (MTDC) : Borivali (Mumbai) to Ganpatipule via Ratnagiri.
+Purple Travels (MTDC): Borivali (Mumbai) to Ganpatipule via Ratnagiri.

 Train

 There is no railway station at Ganapatipule.
 The nearest railway stations are at Ratnagiri and Bhoke.
-All the express, passenger trains stop at Ratnagiri, being a city.
+All express passenger trains stop at Ratnagiri, a city.
 Bhoke is a small village and only Dadar passenger trains will stop there.